gem/oq-engine/doc/reusing-hazard.md

 Another difficulty would arise if the association between asset and hazard sites changed, causing different losses to be computed.
-This has not happened intentionally, but it has happened several times unintentionally, since there is a tricky part.
-Bug fixes have change the *asset<->site association* logic several times in the past.
+This has not happened intentionally, but it has happened several times unintentionally, since it is a tricky part.
+Bug fixes have changed the *asset<->site association* logic several times in the past.

 Reusing an old *exposure* would also also be problematic,